 “There’s this theme of returning to the core of who we are—as writers, vocalists and people—that came out in each of these songs,” Dave Haywood agrees.
 “Our time in the studio with Dann had an excitement that felt like we were making our first album all over again.”

 That excitement almost leaps from the speakers in tracks like the fiddle-assisted “Crazy Love” and big-picture anthem, “Alright.”
-But the maturity that comes with 13 years together is ever present, giving added heft to songs like the longing first single “What If I Never Get Over You,” hopeful “Let It Be Love” and grooving, less-is-more romance of “Mansion.”
+But the maturity that comes with 13 years together is ever present, giving added heft to songs like the longing first single “What If I Never Get Over You,” which marked their 10th career chart-topper and is certified GOLD.

 “As artists, it’s partly our job to sing, or to say, the things that everybody thinks and maybe doesn’t say out loud,” says Scott.
 “I think there’s a lot of vulnerability in that.”
 True to that ideal, the swaying “Pictures” (co-written with Sarah Buxton and Corey Crowder) measures the gap between a couple’s surface and deepest truth – often obscured by perfectly-filtered social media presentations.
 “The music feels light and fun,” says Haywood, “but the song is actually pretty heavy.”